 However, the option to use chairs and tables is also available for those who may have difficulty sitting on the floor or prefer a more comfortable seating arrangement.

-Regardless of the seating choice, guests can expect an authentic and informative tea ceremony experience that showcases the rich history and culture of Japan.
+Regardless of the seating choice, guests can expect an authentic and informative tea ceremony experience that showcases the fascinating history and culture of Japan.

 Making Matcha: Instructions and Techniques